GaloisInc/cryptol/examples/MiniLock/File.md

 Variable sized formats are potentially awkward for Cryptol because Cryptol encodes the length of values in the type.
 For example, the header size varies in the JS implementation.
-Fortunately this variablity is all due to either the arbitrary choices of the encoder or things deterministicly dependent on the input type (vs value).
+Fortunately this variablity is all due to either the arbitrary choices of the encoder or things deterministically dependent on the input type (vs value).
 For an example of the later case, the number of recipients leads to a variable header size that is computable from the input type.
 The former is a larger issue - for example a Base58 encoding of 0 could